 Other Proposers will also need to consider existing contracts (price differential) issue.
 The delay in National Grid submitting this information on Existing Contracts impacts the ability of Proposers of Alternatives to consider the effect on other Alternative Modifications.
 This was highlighted at Workgroup on 06 March 2019.

-Alternatives

-Shorthaul confidential data

-Alternatives will be treated in accordance with the Modification rules 6.4.

-Bearing in mind the timetable specified in the Ofgem decision letter for 0678, Alternatives will be sent to UNC Modification Panel for consideration as to whether they are a true Alternative to 0678.

-Timing of both analysis and Legal Text will have a critical impact on the ability of Workgroup to complete the Workgroup Report.
-Workgroup noted that the decision on 0621 highlighted that the Workgroup Report should contain sufficient analysis.

-Production of Analysis by parties other than National GridWorkgroup noted that analysis for shorthaul relies on confidential data held by National Grid.
-National Grid invited potential proposers of Alternatives to discuss this with National Grid.
+Production of Analysis by parties other than National Grid

 Workgroup participants noted that National Grid indicated very early on in the process for Modification 0678 that it would not deliver analysis for anything other than its own Modification 0678.
 Workgroup participants noted that if Proposers of Alternatives produce indicative charges generated for their Modification, it removes the objectivity which National Grid would potentially provide.